-From 1Q2007 onwards, prices refer to the Eurostat consumption bands DA, DB, DC, DD and DE for households; and bands IA, IB, IC, ID, IE and IF, for non-households.
+From 1Q2007 to 4Q2019, prices refer to the Eurostat consumption bands DA, DB, DC, DD and DE for households; and bands IA, IB, IC, ID, IE and IF, for non-households.
 Prices refer to those charged to household and final non-household customers buying electricity for their own use.
 Prices cover the whole consumption spectrum for households.
 For non-households, annualized consumption above 150 GWh is excluded.
+From 1Q2020 onwards, all consumption bands are included.